rakeshakkineni/P2_Traffic_Sign_Classifier/writeup.md

  Identify all the traffic signs which have less 1500 train data.
 Collect all similar traffic sign images and lables that fall in this category in buffers.
 Pass the extracted data to a function "expand_training_data".

- expand_training_data function shall take one image at a time and shall
+ The function "expand_training_data"  shall take one image at a time and shall

     -  randomly rotate by +/-5 degrees
-    -  randomly change the brightness of the image. this function shall  continue this operation on the images untill total image (orignal data + new data ) size is around 1500 per traffic sign.
+    -  randomly change the brightness of the image.

+ This function shall continue this operation on the images untill total image (orignal data + new data ) size is around 1500 per traffic sign.

  The function "expand_training_data" shall return the new images and the new images are appened to the old image data set.
 Following image shows the result of Data Augmentation.
 It can be seen that after augmenting the data set has better uniformity.